R&H Logo

 Talk to an Attorney About Your Bad Contractor

 If you’ve been overcharged by an incompetent or unscrupulous contractor, especially one who has walked off the job over the dispute, don’t take it lying down.
 The real estate litigation attorneys at Robinson & Henry are ready to look into the specifics of your case and help you get to a solution.
 From overcharging to poor workmanship and unreasonable delays to unlicensed work or breach of contract, we can help.
-Call 303-688-0944 for your free case assessment.
+Call (720) 797-1976 for your case assessment.